hashicorp/terraform-enterprise-helm/docs/quickstart.md

 ## A Note on Kubernetes Internal DNS and Configuration Rigidity

-The namespace, helm release names, certificates and hostnames used in this example are selected to exploit the fact that given a kubernetes service with the following configuration:
+The namespace, helm release names, certificates and hostnames used in this example are selected to exploit the fact that given a Kubernetes service with the following configuration:

 ```yaml
 apiVersion: v1